liaochenlanruo/pgcgap/docs/PGCGAP.md

 - V1.0.29
   - Function added to module OrthoF: Phylogenetic tree can be constructed automatically with the Single Copy Orthologue Sequences called by module OrthoF.
   - Fixed the "permission denied" error when moving directories on the WSL platform.

+- V1.0.30
+ - Replace Gblocks with trimAL to trim MSA (module CoreTree, Pan, STREE, and OrthoF).
+ - Replaced Modeltest-ng and Raxml-ng with IQ-TREE (module CoreTree, Pan OrthoF, and VAR).
+ - Added the option of using fasttree to build phylogenetic tree (module CoreTree, Pan, and OrthoF).

 ---

 <center><strong>